-COVID-19 Pandemic
+COVID-19 Pandemic and situation in Ukraine

 In March 2020, the COVID-19 outbreak was declared a pandemic by the World Health Organisation.
 The outbreak and the response of Governments in dealing with the pandemic has continued to evolve over the course of time.
-The prior periods saw an increase in financial market volatility and corresponding fluctuations in the fair value of the Fund's investment portfolio.
+In February 2022, a conflict broke out in Ukraine leading to an increased level of global uncertainty.
+The long-term impacts of the Ukraine conflict are not yet known but are likely to result in increased market and economic volatility.
+Due to these situations, the prior year and the current year saw an increase in financial market volatility and corresponding fluctuations in the fair value of the Fund's investment portfolios.